It’s been a challenging and interesting time for healthcare throughout the COVID-19 pandemic.

 Now that the HES (Hospital Episode Statistics) data for the last quarter (up until the end of July 2020) has been released, we are able to assess the impact of COVID-19 on hospital activity and the treatment of chronic and long-term conditions and diseases.

-Using the clinical browsers available in Meditrends, we have uncovered some compelling insights from the latest HES data set.
+Using the clinical browsers from Meditrends, we have uncovered some compelling insights from the latest HES data set.

 What does the data show?

 The total number of hospital admissions between July 2019 and July 2020 was 16.1 million – this is down 2.6 million compared to the previous year (July 2018 – July 2019), a reduction of 14%.
 Prior to COVID, admissions had been increasing by an average of 5% year on year.

 Both elective and non-elective admissions were affected throughout the peak of the pandemic.
 Non-elective admissions were down 10% from the previous year, while elective admissions saw a 17% reduction.

 These figures appear to correlate with a nationwide postponement of scheduled procedures due to the pandemic, as well as people avoiding hospitals through instruction or personal choice.